ProgRub/AdventOfCode/README.md

 # AdventOfCode

-These are my solutions to all the Sdvent of Code problems.<br>
+These are my solutions to all the Advent of Code problems.<br>
 <a>adventofcode.com</a>